beansai/beans-tutorials/dynamic-routes-optimization/plan-a-route-with-stops/README.md

 **The Simple Scenario consists of**

 - 14 stops from the Route `4c432a91-6870-48d1-95ac-bec7468330d6` above
-- 1 routes 1 driver
+- 1 route 1 driver
 - Each driver has capacity up to 50 (thus, up to 50 stops)
 - Each driver has up to 8 hours of shift time
 - Starting and Ending location can be flexible